 Cokato Museum and Akerlund Studio

-The Cokato Museum, a cooperative effort between the City of Cokato and the Cokato Historical Society, provides a walk through the past as the story of Cokato’s rich history is told.
+Located across from Peterson Park, the Cokato Museum houses much of the city’s past.
+As a cooperative effort between the City of Cokato and the Cokato Historical Society, it provides a walk through Cokato’s rich history dating back to the early settlers.

 Located on the corner of Fourth Street and Millard Avenue, the museum features a variety of permanent exhibits displaying remnants of the past, along with featured exhibits throughout the year.